-The Sub-fund invested part of the portfolio in sustainable investments combining environmental and social objectives.
-In order to create positive environmental and social impact by investing in companies that were involved in economic activities that are considered environmentally or socially sustainable by virtue of their contribution to one or more of the 17 environmental or social-themed SDGs (https://sdgs.un.org/goals).
+The Sub-fund has a commitment to invest a minimum part of the portfolio in sustainable investments combining environmental and social objectives.
+It aims to create positive environmental and social impact by investing in companies that are involved in economic activities that are considered environmentally or socially sustainable by virtue of their contribution to one or more of the 17 environmental or social-themed UN SDGs (https://sdgs.un.org/goals).